 Fear not.
-We’re here to guide you through 5 reasons to start a career as an SDR.
+We’re here to guide you down the SDR career path with 5 reasons to start a career in sales.

-Sales can get a bad rep as difficult work, and we’re not going to lie to you, it’s not for everybody.
+It’s true sales can get a bad rep as difficult work.
+And we won’t lie to you, it’s not for everybody.

 1. Develop key interpersonal skills

-This is because it’s largely true.
-In order to work with people, you have to understand how to approach them.
-As such, success in sales depends on certain interpersonal and communication skills.
+In order to work with people, you have to understand people.
+Success in sales depends on a few key interpersonal and communication skills.

 Everyone’s favorite buzzword these days.
 People like it when you can see things from their perspective.
 By understanding how they live and feel, you’re better equipped to help them out.

-Paying full, careful attention to what your prospect is saying with words (or body language) will not only provide insight into how they act, but it’ll make you stand out.
+Paying careful attention to what your prospect is saying with words (or body language) provides insight into how they act and makes you stand out from the crowd.
 Remember: interested people are interesting people.

-And by demonstrating some vulnerability in asking straightforward questions about topics you don’t fully understand, they’re more likely to trust you on those you do.
+By showing some vulnerability with straightforward questions about topics you don’t understand, a prospect is more likely to trust you on those you do.

-These skills are often required for the job, but they can be taught.
-Like any line of work, the more you do it the more you’ll learn.
-Sales is no different.
+These soft skills are often required in an SDR career, but thankfully, they’re skills anyone can learn.
+Like any line of work, the more you practice the better you’ll get.

-Your day-to-day interactions with prospects are fertile ground to develop these critical interpersonal skills.
+Your on-the-field interactions with prospects are the fertile ground to develop these critical interpersonal skills.

 2. Cultivate business acumen

-Otherwise known as business sense, business acumen is your holistic understanding of business issues and the ability to use that knowledge to accomplish an enterprise’s business objectives.
+AKA business sense, business acumen is your complete understanding of business issues and the ability to use that knowledge towards an enterprise’s business objectives.

 Basically, the art of the deal.

-As an SDR in B2B sales, you’ll learn more than the sales process.
-By prospecting, qualifying, and eventually attracting leads you’ll discover what a buyer looks like and the fundamentals of how businesses make decisions.
+As an SDR, you’ll learn more than the sales process.
+By prospecting, qualifying, and eventually attracting leads you’ll discover what a buyer looks like and how they make decisions.

-Additionally, getting familiar with various pain points across industries and how to create fruitful relationships between parties also fosters business acumen.
+Additionally, getting familiar with different industry pain points and learning how to maintain business relationships also fosters business acumen.

-We can keep going, but as you can see, business acumen comes with the job.
+As you can see, this sales skill comes with the job.

 3. Learn resilience

-A day in the life of an SDR will have its challenges, but if they’re taken as opportunities to learn, they’ll not only be easier to bear, they’ll help you grow into a more determined person.
+The life of an SDR has its challenges, but if those challenges are taken as opportunities to learn they’ll be easier to bear in the long run.
+They’ll also help you grow into a more determined person.

 4. Become a subject matter expert

-This is a highly sought-after blend of skill sets that come with being an SDR.
+This is the highly valuable blend of skill sets that come with being an SDR.

-In fact, being a subject matter expert comes with an assortment of benefits.
-These include better pay due to qualifications and education and less competition in the job market.
+Often being a subject matter expert comes with extra benefits like a higher salary thanks to the niche qualifications and education that set you apart in the job market.

 5. Build your network

-Finally, the first steps you take as an SDR will introduce you to other professionals from all kinds of different backgrounds.
+Finally, an SDR career will introduce you to other professionals from a variety of backgrounds.

 Expanding your network is an essential part of being an SDR.
-Prospecting will have you reaching out to hundreds of contacts.
-On LinkedIn or any other social media platform, your network is saved and documented.
+Through prospecting alone you’ll reach out to hundreds of contacts.